Charm quark evolution in the early stages of heavy-ion collisions: Introduction

-In this study, we utilize the IP-Glasma model~\cite{Schenke:2012wb,Schenke:2012hg} coupled to the viscous hydrodynamic simulation MUSIC~\cite{Schenke:2010nt,Schenke:2010rr,Ryu:2015vwa} and hadronic transport UrQMD~\cite{Bass:1998ca}, to model the bulk medium evolution.
+In this study, we utilize the impact parameter dependent glasma (IP-Glasma) model~\cite{Schenke:2012wb,Schenke:2012hg} coupled to the viscous hydrodynamic simulation MUSIC (which is short for `MUSCL for Ion Collisions', where MUSCL stands for Monotonic Upstream-centered Scheme for Conservation Laws)~\cite{Schenke:2010nt,Schenke:2010rr,Ryu:2015vwa} and the hadronic transport model Ultrarelativistic Quantum Molecular Dynamics (UrQMD)~\cite{Bass:1998ca}, to model the bulk medium evolution.
 This framework has been successful in describing a wide range of soft hadronic observables in heavy-ion collisions \cite{Schenke:2020mbo}.
 The model is based on describing the nuclei, prior to their collision, as two sheets of color glass condensate, which captures the essence of the low momentum-fraction gluons present in the nuclei accelerated to high energies.
 The gluon field generated by the collision of the energetic nuclei evolves for a short time according to the classical Yang-Mills equations.
 The energy-momentum tensor of these gluons then serves as the input for viscous hydrodynamics, which takes over the time evolution of the bulk medium.
-We simulate the evolution of charm quarks starting from the fluctuating IP-Glasma initial stage, followed by their evolution in the hydrodynamically expanding QGP, using the MARTINI event generator~\cite{Schenke:2009gb,Young:2011ug}.
+We simulate the evolution of charm quarks starting from the fluctuating IP-Glasma initial stage, followed by their evolution in the hydrodynamically expanding QGP, using the MARTINI (Modular Algorithm for Relativistic Treatment of Heavy Ion Interactions) event generator~\cite{Schenke:2009gb,Young:2011ug}.
 By incorporating the charm quark dynamics in the initial stage and in the QGP phase, we provide first phenomenological insights into charm quark evolution within the IP-Glasma initial state and its effects on the final state observables.

 The article is organized as follows.
 Sec.~\ref{section II} describes the multi-stage model for charm quark evolution, where we discuss the bulk medium spacetime evolution (Sec.~\ref{II.A}), heavy quark initial production (Sec.~\ref{II.B}), its evolution in the medium (Sec.~\ref{II.C}), and the hadronization mechanism (Sec.~\ref{II.D}).
 Results and discussions of the study are presented in Sec.~\ref{III}.
 Finally, we summarize our findings in Sec.~\ref{IV} and present an outlook.